-Make 2-3 wells in the spinach.
+Make 2 to 3 wells in the spinach.
 Crack an egg into each well.

 Place the sliced kielbasa over the top of the spinach.

 Place the skillet in the oven and cook for about 10 minutes, or until the eggs have reached your desired doneness.
-8-10 minutes will produce a runnier yolk.
-A longer amount of time will produce a firmer yolk.
+(8 to10 minutes will produce a runnier yolk.
+A longer amount of time will produce a firmer yolk.)

 Remove the eggs from the oven and serve immediately with toast or English Muffins.
-Add salt if needed!
+Add salt if needed and enjoy!